Erdos-Graph-Framework/Erdos/README.md

 <div align="center"><img src="https://vectr.com/hendrixstring/buN6JaMtL.svg?width=800&height=225&select=buN6JaMtLpage0"/></div>

 <p/>*Erdos* is a very light, modular and super easy to use modern Graph theoretic algorithms framework for `Java`.
 It
-contains graph algorithms that you can apply swiftly iwth one line of code and was primarily developed to back a worker manager tasks for various *Java* projects including one in *Android*.
+contains graph algorithms that you can apply swiftly with one line of code and was primarily developed to back a worker manager tasks for various *Java* projects including one in *Android*.
 <p/>[![Build status](https://travis-ci.org/Erdos-Graph-Framework/Erdos.svg?branch=master)](https://travis-ci.org/Erdos-Graph-Framework/Erdos) [![Release](https://jitpack.io/v/Erdos-Graph-Framework/Erdos.svg)](https://jitpack.io/#Erdos-Graph-Framework/Erdos)